Bayramian Hall, first floor

 If you visit the AmeriCorps website during peak season, the week before classes begin, you can expect funds to make it to your account two to three weeks after we receive the funds from AmeriCorps.
 If you have questions regarding your award, please contact scholarship assistant Kathi Maki.
 You may reach her by emailing email@example.com or calling (818) 677-2269.

 Each week, we post new information about open scholarship competitions on our Facebook page.
-Like our page to stay updated on the latest offerings and download our current list of recommended off-campus scholarships.
 Below is a listing of other available online sources.

 High School Students